JGarnica22/PSlab/HowTo's/Howto_use_cluster_NordIII.md

     New Password:
     Reenter New Password:
     Password changed.
-Mind that that the password change takes about 10 minutes to be effective.
+Mind that the password change takes about 10 minutes to be effective.

 ## 3. File transfer
 There are two ways to copy files from/to the Cluster: